run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 This technology has more stringent software requirements than the rest of the Run:AI system.
 Specifically, virtualization has been tested on:

 *   NVIDIA device driver 418 or later
-*   Cuda 9.0 or later
+*   CUDA 9.0 or later
-*   TensorFlow, Keras or Pytorch
+*   TensorFlow, Keras or PyTorch

 We keep testing the technology on additional software.